 As a market transformation initiative, the fuel cell construction and installation is not required to undergo an annual cost effectiveness review.
 See, Conn.
 Gen. Stat. § 16-245m.
 However, the ongoing operation and management expenses of the conservation and load management program are required to pass cost effectiveness testing.

 The fuel cell farms will run on a cost effective basis.
 The output of these fuel cell farms includes electric energy, ancillary services and a valuable premium for being Class I renewable power.
 Energy and ancillary services will be dispatched by the ISO - New England Power Exchange.
 CRRA will produce and submit to the ISO - New England Power Exchange a dispatch schedule and bidding strategy that maximizes the value of the plants in the market.
 Revenues from the sale of the plant’s electrical output will serve to offset the cost of fuel and operations.
-Exhibit XX details a pro forma analysis of the cost effectiveness of the facilities.
+Exhibit XX details a five-year pro forma analysis of the cost effectiveness of the facilities.

 Forecasts demonstrate that the fuel cell farms will operate net positive on a going forward basis even without the assignment of a premium as Class I renewable power.
-The forecasts assume the average cost of power is at the present weighted average standard offer rate for CL&P and UI, and the cost of fuel averages $4.20/mmBtu.
+The forecasts assume the average cost of power is at the present weighted average standard offer rate for CL&P and UI, and the cost of fuel averages $4.20/mmBtu for the five-year forecast period.

 CRRA proposes that initially these Class I resources will be made available at a competitive wholesale rates without the addition of a Class I renewable premium to entities wishing to serve retail load in Connecticut.
 These resources will be used by competitive electric suppliers in order to meet their portfolio requirements pursuant to Conn.
 Gen. Stat. § 16-245a.
 The purpose of not charging a premium initially is to encourage retail competition in Connecticut and to promote compliance with the portfolio requirements that are presently difficult and economically prohibitive to meet.